 Assumptions regarding realisation (or work-out) costs, the time it takes to effect repossession and sale, and the effect of forced sale on estimated property values are updated regularly and are used in the impairment model to determine the realistic value that could be achieved upon repossession and sale of a property.

 8.1.6.
-The relationships between credit risk management, risk control, compliance and internal audit functions defence model.
+The relationships between credit risk management, risk control, compliance and internal audit functions in the Society's three lines of defence model.